Common Questions

 Can I choose my lawyer?

 You can provide the name of a lawyer you prefer to work with during your application.
-Legal Aid Alberta will attempt to assign this requested lawyer.
-However, it is not a guarantee that this is the lawyer who will be assigned.
-Legal Aid will review the circumstances of your case when determining which lawyer is to be assigned.
-Ultimately Legal Aid Alberta has final discretion in assigning your lawyer.
+Legal Aid Alberta will attempt to connect you with this requested lawyer.
+However, we cannot guarantee that the lawyer you request will take your case.
+Legal Aid will review the circumstances of your case when determining which lawyer to provide.
+Ultimately Legal Aid Alberta has final discretion in providing your lawyer.

 Yes.
 If you are a youth (age 12 to 17) who has been charged with a crime, you may still be eligible to receive representation by a lawyer through Legal Aid Alberta.